Links and Forms

 Students are responsible for debts resulting from registration for courses.
 Registrations will not be canceled for non-payment of tuition or non-attendance.
 Therefore, failure to pay for courses or attend courses will not release students from the responsibility for these charges.
 Students may contact Customer Relations (757-683-3030 or via e-mail at firstname.lastname@example.org).
 Distance Learning Students should contact their Site Staff or the Office of Distance Learning for assistance.

-- Beginning December 1, 2013, the Cashiers Office will no longer accept credit card payments.
+- The Cashiers Office no longer accepts credit card payments at the window.

 - Please check the credit card section of this page for full details about changes to charge card payments.